-Melissa enjoyed teaching at the Pennsylvania Dance Conservatory for three years and currently is the Artistic Director at Southwest Ballet Theatre.
+Melissa enjoyed teaching at the Pennsylvania Dance Conservatory for three years, and she is the founder and former Artistic Director of Southwest Ballet Theatre.
 Melissa is an ABT® Certified Teacher, who has successfully completed the ABT® Teacher Training Intensive in Pre-Primary through Level 3 of the ABT® National Training Curriculum.
 When Melissa is not dancing or teaching ballet she enjoys spending time with her husband and three children.

 Angela Brown – Instructor